-Incomplete proposals (where parts or sections of the proposal and/or the corresponding Host Institution's commitment statement are missing) may be declared ineligible and will not be evaluated26.
-The proposal must be submitted before the relevant deadline of the call.
+Incomplete proposals (where parts or sections of the proposal and/or the host institution's commitment statement are missing) may be declared ineligible and will not be evaluated31.
+The proposal must be submitted before the relevant deadline of the call to the appropriate primary ERC panel (i.e. the panel which covers the main scientific areas of the research proposed).